2.0 (Big Data album)

 2.0 is the debut studio album by American electronic music band Big Data.
 It was released on March 20, 2015 under Warner Bros.
 Records.
-From the album, two singles have been released; titled "Dangerous" featuring indie rock band Joywave and "The Business of Emotion" featuring White Sea.
+From the album, two singles have been released: "Dangerous" featuring indie rock band Joywave and "The Business of Emotion" featuring White Sea.

 The album peaked at 75 on the Billboard 200 chart.

-This song "Clean" featuring Jamie Lidell featured in Konami video game, Pro Evolution Soccer 2017; "The Business of Emotion" was re-recorded in Simlish for the video game The Sims 4.
+The song "Clean" featuring Jamie Lidell featured in the Konami video game Pro Evolution Soccer 2017; "The Business of Emotion" was re-recorded in Simlish for the video game The Sims 4.
+"Dangerous" was used in MLB 14: The Show and ads for TD Insurance in Canada.

 Track listing

 All songs produced by Alan Wilkis.